Mr. Big (Get Smart)

-"Mr. Big" is the first episode of the first season of Get Smart and originally aired on September 18, 1965.
+"Mr. Big" is the first episode of the first season of Get Smart and originally aired by NBC on September 18, 1965.
 In it, Maxwell Smart must rescue Professor Dante, whose device (the Enthermo) is being used by KAOS to menace the world.
 Max is told to rescue the professor, and bring back the Enthermo.

 Produced as the pilot episode of the series, this episode was filmed in black and white in early 1965.
 All other episodes that followed were in color.

 Plot

 While attending a concert, Agent 86 Maxwell Smart (Don Adams) is called on his shoe-phone by the Chief (Edward Platt) and told to immediately go to CONTROL Headquarters.
 Once there, the Chief tells Max that it is Max's turn to take on a very important CONTROL mission, and he shows Max a photograph; he explains the object pictured is called the Enthermo, and it is a device that can convert heat waves into immense destructive powers.
 It is then revealed that Mr. Big (Michael Dunn) of KAOS has overseen the kidnapping of Professor Dante (Vito Scotti) - the inventor of the Enthermo - and is demanding $100,000,000 or else he will use the weapon on all the major cities of the World.

 After gathering gear he needs, and arranging for Agent K13 (a dog) to accompany him, Max is told that Agent 99 (Barbara Feldon) will meet him at the airport; the agent will reveal their identity with the secret code phrase "New York Mets win double-header".
 While waiting near the airline ticket/car insurance/car rental counter, Max overhears a young boy repeating a newspaper headline (which Max does not see until after this encounter), "New York Mets Win Double-Header", and asks the boy if he is 99 - "No. I'm six-and-a-half".

 Notably, in 1965, the year this episode came out, the New York Mets swept five doubleheaders - on 16 May, 24 May, 28 June, 5 July and 22 August - despite having an otherwise poor overall season record of 50-112.

 Max sits down, sees the newspaper headline for himself, then hears someone utter the code phrase.
 Thinking he is likely going to be again mistaken, he merely replies, "I know."
 Agent 99 reveals herself, saying, "You don't understand, the score was 99 to 86."

 As they are about to leave, Max notices a man watching them - likely from KAOS - and engages Agent 34 (stowed away in a locker) to implement Plan Y14, allowing 86 and 99 a smooth getaway.